Adopting a Pug

 2: Guidance Notes

-Please note that all applicants must reside in the UK or Channel Islands and be aged 21 to 74yrs.
+Please note that all applicants must reside in England or Wales and be aged over 21.

 - All applications will be acknowledged automatically by email.